The NASCAR champion is selling his '66 Heritage Edition GT.

-As rare as it is to be able to acquire a used second-gen Ford GT, Ford made sure that buying one of these supercars brand new was an ultra-exclusive affair; after all, only 1,350 of Ford GTs are being built over six model years.
-Fortunately for Brad Keselowski, being one of the top Ford drivers in NASCAR has its advantages, and he made the cut to buy one of just 138 of the GTs that were built for the car's first model year, and now the NASCAR champion is selling his 2017 Ford GT '66 Heritage Edition through RK Motors.
+When developing the second-generation Ford GT, Ford made sure that buying one of these supercars was an ultra-exclusive affair whether you were lucky enough to buy one brand-new or used; after all, only 1,350 of Ford GTs are being built over six model years.
+Fortunately for Brad Keselowski, being one of the top Ford drivers in NASCAR has its advantages, and he made the cut to buy one of just 138 of the GTs that were built for the car's first model year.

-While only the select few are lucky enough to buy a Ford GT when it is new, this car has just 18 miles on it, and a car doesn't get much newer than that.
+Now the NASCAR champion is selling his 2017 Ford GT '66 Heritage Edition, and while only a limited number of people were lucky enough to buy a Ford GT when it is new, this car has just 18 miles on it.
+And you can't get one of these cars much newer than that.

 No price was given for Keselowski's low-mileage 2017 Ford GT '66 Heritage Edition, but RK Motors is "accepting offers" on this car.
 Values of these second-gen GTs are already on the rise with an identical '66 Heritage Edition crossing the auction block last year for $1.54 million.